-An Economics degree is a relevant and challenging degree course - suitable for anyone interested in both current affairs and History.
+An economics degree is a relevant and challenging degree course - suitable for anyone interested in both current affairs and History.
 Economics enables us to understand how markets and societies work.
 Economists address a wide range of human problems including (amongst many others) unemployment, inequality, financial instability, game theory (strategic decision-making), the development of poorer countries, government policy-making, international policy co-ordination, economic integration and monetary union (including EMU).

 The Faculty of Economics organises the lectures, classes and examinations for the three year undergraduate course (known as the “Economics Tripos”).
-A wide range of subjects are available including economic theory, statistics and econometrics, economic history, politics and sociology, development economics, public economics, banking and finance etc.etc.
-Also, in their final year, the economics students are able to do a dissertation on the economic topic of their choice.
+A wide range of subjects are available including economic theory, statistics and econometrics, economic history, politics and sociology, development economics, public economics, banking and finance etc. In their final year, Economics students are able to do a dissertation on the economic topic of their choice.
 One of the many advantages of studying economics at Cambridge is that many Cambridge lecturers and supervisors are influential in public policy-making.
 Our undergraduates acquire a broad knowledge both of different economic models (from Left to Right and in-between) and of diverse approaches to policy-making.
 So our undergraduates are able to form their own educated opinions about economic policy, whether pro-market, pro-government or a mixture of both.

 Economics at Caius

-Our students run an active college Economics Society and they regularly invite prominent economists/ public policy makers to give free lectures in the Caius lecture theatre.
+In addition to being involved in the various university Economics societies, our students run an active college Economics Society and they regularly invite prominent economists/ public policy makers to give free lectures in the Caius lecture theatre.